 - to a country in the European Economic Area or that the European Commission has certified as having adequate data protection law; or

-- for the establishment or defence of legal claims.
+- for the establishment or defence of legal claims; or

 We do not conduct any automated decision-making on personal data.

-We will generally keep personal data for as long as we have a lawful basis, and where that lawful basis comes to an end, foror case data for at least 6 months 3 years thereafter, for the purposes of litigation and record-keeping.
+We will generally keep case data for as long as is necessary for the purposes set out above, and where the purposes comes to an end, for case data for at least 6 years thereafter, for the purposes of complaints, dealing with any resulting litigation and record-keeping.
 We will keep applicant data, for 2 years after the end of the recruitment exercise.

 Our mailing list

-We store and process the contact details of individuals who subscribe to our email update mailing list, and who have attended an event with us recently.
+5RB Services Ltd stores and processes the contact details of individuals who subscribe to our email update mailing list, and who have attended an event with us recently.
 We may use your personal data to provide you with marketing information and information about training (including notifying you of events, offers of services or legal developments which may be of interest to you), and for this purpose we may disclose your information to companies and organisations who provide marketing services to us.